 There are many ways skin cancer can be treated, but one of the most advanced and effective methods for certain types is Mohs surgery.
-Charleston, SC, area dermatologist Dr. Joseph McGowan at Germain Dermatology is trained and experienced in using this precision technique to effectively remove cancerous cells while preserving the maximum amount of surrounding tissue.
+Charleston, SC, area dermatologist Dr. Marguerite Germain at Germain Dermatology is a board-certified Mohs surgeon.
+She can provide assistance to patients and can connect them with other practitioners who are trained and experienced in using this precision technique to effectively remove cancerous cells while preserving the maximum amount of surrounding tissue.

 Mohs surgery, also known as chemosurgery, is a surgical excision that happens in stages as cancerous tissue is cut away layer by layer.
 Dr. Frederick Mohs pioneered the technique in the 1930s, and the micrographic surgery has only improved since then, reaching a 97 to 99 percent five-year cure rate today.
 Its ability to remove only as much skin as necessary to excise the cancerous tissue makes it ideal for highly visible areas of the body, such as the face, since it minimizes scarring.